 Some strategic actions require a 2/3 majority of PMC members; in addition, 2/3 of the binding votes cast must be

 +1.
 Such actions typically affect the foundation of the project (e.g. adopting a new codebase to replace an existing product).
-Responses will be collected after 120 hours.
+Responses will be collected after a minimum of 120 hours.

 When is a vote required?